AIAML/Regressin_using_muli_layer_perceptron/README.md

 <code> housing = fetch_california_housing()
 </code>
-<p> Then we need to organise our train,validation and test set.
+<p> Then we need to organise our train,validation and test sets.
 Here in the following we have prepared it: </p>

 <code>